-- A. A brief overview of the makeup of the agency, to include the number of officers using a BWC. - B. The number of BWCs used by the department; - C. Technical issues with the equipment and how the issues were remedied. - D. Brief description of the review process used by supervisors. - E. For each recording used in the prosecution of conservation, criminal, or traffic offenses or municipal ordinance violations: - 1.
-The time, date, location of the incident. - 2.
-The offense charged, and the date charges were filed. - F. Any other relevant information pertaining to the administration of the BWC program.
+- A. A brief overview of the makeup of the agency, to include the number of officers using a BWC. - B. The number of BWCs used by the department; - C. Technical issues with the equipment and how the issues were remedied. - D. Brief description of the review process used by supervisors.

+E. Any other relevant information pertaining to the administration of the BWC program.